In this post I'm sharing 7 steps to start designing your dream life and avoid the mistakes I made so you can do it now.

-Listen.
-Once I admitted that I desired to thrive instead of getting by day to day, things changed in my life.
+Once I admitted that I desired to thrive instead of getting by day to day, things started to change in my life.

 - learn from my mistakes